awsdocs/amazon-redshift-developer-guide/doc_source/ST_Collect-function.md

 + If all non\-NULL rows in the aggregate expression are polygons, the result is a multipolygon containing all the polygons in the aggregate expression is returned\.
 + Otherwise, a `GEOMETRYCOLLECTION` containing all the geometries in the aggregate expression is returned\.

+The ST\_Collect returns the geometry of the same dimension as the input geometries\.
+All input geometries must be of the same dimension\.

 ## Syntax<a name="ST_Collect-function-syntax"></a>

 ```